Codingsunshine/react-on-windows/README.md

 Guide to installing the tools required to run React+Webpack (via create-react-app) on Windows

 > **Attention!
 Before getting started!** This guide was tested on Windows 10 using Node v6.11.1 and npm 5.3.0.
-Optionally, we highly recommend installing Git Bash for Windows.
+It also expects that you will be installing Git Bash for Windows.
 When you install both Node.js and Git bash, make sure that the _default_ options to add both to your *PATH* are checked off.

 ## Steps